-From time to time I catch myself saying “this got worse”, yet I have not even reached my thirties yet.
-Moreover, I remember saying this 10 years ago.
-It means the perception of quality degradation doesn't selectively affect older people only.
+How often do you hear that something used to be better?
+From time to time, most people catch themselves saying “They don't make 'em like that anymore”, or something along those lines.
+Some laugh that it's just a sign of getting older.
 To find out whether it is an illusion or reality, I simply had to find some tangible proof.
 It was quite easy; I just had to think of what I was about to throw away.

 I have an old can opener, older than me.
 However, because its cogwheel and blade became a bit blunt after decades of use, I bought a new one 3 years ago.
 You can see both of them in this photo:

 Well, not everything, of course.
 Some equipment becomes more advanced, the Internet becomes faster (although websites become heavier to counteract that), some materials are replaced with something less toxic...
 Technology is progressing, making the manufacturing process faster, safer, cheaper and more accurate.
-Which means we face a mystery: if industrial equipment and technology are more advanced nowadays, why is the quality of goods that are produced with this equipment is worse than years ago?
+Which means we face a mystery: if industrial equipment and technology are more advanced nowadays, why is the quality of goods that are produced with that equipment is worse than years ago?
 How is it possible that instead of getting better goods and services at a lower price, we get quality degradation?

-Manufacturers are saving on raw materials and taking short cuts
+Manufacturers are saving on raw materials and taking shortcuts

-Deliberate erosion of quality
+Deliberate erosion of quality and longevity

 For example, if a manufacturer produces 10 millions of thing X a year and there are 100 millions of people who want to buy X, it means that in 10 years everybody, who wanted to buy X, will have it.
-If X is of excellent quality and lasts for 20 years, the manufacturer will have no market for 10 years out of 20.
-If X is of good quality and lasts for 10 years, the manufacturer will always have a stable demand, but without much opportunity to grow.
-However, if the manufacturer lowers the quality of X to last for 5 years, they can double their manufacturing capacity and profit.
+If the X is of excellent quality and lasts for 20 years, the manufacturer will have no market for 10 years out of 20.
+If the X is of good quality and lasts for 10 years, the manufacturer will always have a stable demand, but without much opportunity to grow.
+However, if the manufacturer lowers the quality of the X to last for 5 years, they can double their manufacturing capacity and profit.

 Now, what if X is crappy enough to last only 3 years?
 1 year?
 6 months?
-Throw away, buy a new one, throw away again and buy the next one...
+Throw away, buy a new one, throw away again, and buy the next one...
 That is how we have become the “throw-away society” with over-pollution and climate change.
 We often hear that the population of the planet is growing, so there is a desperate need to produce more, cheaper and faster, regardless of the quality.
-In addition to the excessive global population growth resulting on more consumption and pollution, the current environmental disaster is also a consequence of greed, waste and throwaways.
+In addition to the excessive global population growth resulting in more consumption and pollution, the current environmental disaster is also a consequence of greed, waste and throwaways.